baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 ```

 Now open the file `etc/wpa_supplicant/wpa_supplicant.conf` in an editor
-and add the following to the bottom of the file:
+and add the following to the bottom of the file so your
+Raspberry Pi can connect automatically to your WiFi network:

 ```bash
 # home wifi network settings